Home | Trip Inspiration | Trail to Pub

 Tumbledown Mountain to Tumbledown Brewing

 Tumbledown Mountain’s alpine ponds, bald summits, and high cliffs offer unmatched hiking.
 Follow the steep, 4.4-mile Brook Trail to Tumbledown Pond—adding on a summit quest if your feeling adventurous.
 Stop for a swim and snack at the pond before continuing to Tumbledown Ridge Trail to bag the peak.
-Take in broad wilderness views from the summit before returning to the base, or turn around and return the way you came.
+Take in broad wilderness views from the summit before returning to the base.
+Or turn around and return the way you came.

 After you’ve worked up a sweat, celebrate your summit with a craft brew that shares its name with the mountain you conquered, Tumbledown Red, or the challenge you accomplished, Peak Bagger.
-Most of Tumbledown Brewing’s beers are available on draft, canned, and in growlers for taking to go.
+Most of Tumbledown Brewing’s beers are available on draft, canned, and in growlers to go.
 Try the 207 Pale Ale, made exclusively with Maine-grown hops and malt for real local flavor.

 Robert's Farm Preserve to Norway Brewing Company

-Androscoggin Riverlands State Park to Rusty Bus Brewing
+Androscoggin Riverlands State Park to Baxter Brewing

 Explore 2,675 acres along Maine’s third-largest river via the Androscoggin Riverlands State Park’s vast trail system.
 Petitions from the people of Maine saved this land from development in the 1980s, and it’s now a year-round recreation hotspot.